Swapnil52/Hymans-Robertson-Test/README.md

 # Hymans-Robertson-Test-
-Hymans Robertson Internship Test Submission
+Hymans Robertson Internship Test Submission.
+To build, please download the ZIP to your computer and run 'HymansTest.xcworkspace'
 ##Features:
 ###1.
 Current Weather in Glasgow
 Shows the current weather conditions in Glasgow including the temperature, humidity, pressure, sunrise time and sunset time.